Labradors/LifeTime/README.md

 # LifeTime
 A android client about life record
-## Volley
+## Register And Login
-init volley in lifeapplication,completed registerActivity
+### init okhttp in lifeapplication,completed registerActivity
+### complete loginactivity.Tomorrow, Complete write articles and upload
+## Write article And Upload